MOTHER

 framing direction by POETIC SCAPE

-Visualising the gaps
+Visualizing the gaps

-The layers of time
+The Strata of Time

 photographs